The Garden Court Chambers Public Law Team invites you to two lunchtime webinars on the Public Sector Equality Duty (PSED).

 Over the last 28 years, Nicola has successfully acted for many claimants in discrimination claims against a range of employers, including public authorities, multi-national corporations, the police, the Ministry of Justice, the Ministry of Defence and the Home Office.
 Most recently, she represented several women in the Armed Forces on a human rights challenge concerning the handling of sexual violence offences by the MoD, which has led to the recent launch of an inquiry by the Defence Committee on 'Women in the Armed Forces: From Recruitment to Civilian Life' and some 4,000 submissions to date.
 In May last year, Nicola was appointed a part-time Employment Judge and a part-time Tribunal Judge on the Special Educational Needs and Disability Tribunal.

-Leona Bashow, Senior Associate- Legal Advisory and Litigation Team, Equality and Human Rights Commission (EHRC)
+Leona Bashow, Principal- Legal Advisory and Litigation Team, Equality and Human Rights Commission (EHRC)